"Invest in Positive Change..."

 Coming together for the benefit of all

-The Hopi Foundation is currently seeking partnerships with local Hopi nonprofits to encourage their participation in the second annual 2014 Arizona Gives Day.
-Our partnership to date includes the following nonprofits in our community:
+Since 2013, The Hopi Foundation sought partnerships with local Hopi nonprofits to encourage their participation in the annual Arizona Gives Day.
+The 2016 partnership includes the following Hopi nonprofits:

 The Hopi Foundation, Inc. –The Hopi Foundation’s mission exemplifies the Hopi teaching of itam naapyani or "doing the work ourselves".
 Established by local Hopis to promote self-sufficiency, proactive community participation in our own destiny, the Foundation has served the Hopi community since 1987 through the development of micro-enterprises and community-based projects that work to strengthen Hopi culture and Hopi values.
-The Foundation hosts a number of local projects and initiatives including KUYI Hopi Radio, HOPI Substance Abuse Prevention Center, Natwani Coalition, Owl and Panther Project, and the Hopi Leadership Program.
+The Foundation hosts a number of local projects and initiatives including KUYI 881.
+FM Hopi Radio, Hopi Leadership Program, Hopi Opportunity Youth Initiative, HOPI Substance Abuse Prevention Center, Natwani Coalition, Owl and Panther Project, Barbara Chester Award Fund, and the Kabotie Fund.

 For the Local Nonprofit Sector

 For Leveraging State & Regional Partnerships

 Arizona Gives Day >